polettix/ETOOBUSY/_posts/2020-03-19-a-shell-approach.md

 ```

 The `main` function is called only if the script is run directly (i.e. it is
 *not* sourced), and is passed the whole argument list.
-It this list is
+If this list is
 empty, it sets it to a default value (in this case, `help`); in any case, it
 executes the list as a command.